Working Cabinet (2014–2019): Background

-First Appointment
+First appointment

 The cabinet line-up was announced on Sunday, 26 October 2014 and was sworn in on Monday, 27 October 2014.
 The cabinet consists of 34 ministers, 14 of whom are affiliated to their respective political parties.
 There are 26 men and eight women (including the country's first female foreign minister), with 20 ministers being under 45 years old at the time of their appointment.
 A member of the president's transitional team explained that unlike previous cabinets, Jokowi would not be appointing a cabinet secretary or a presidential spokesman.
 In another break with tradition, Jokowi did not name the attorney general or head of the Indonesian State Intelligence Agency.

 Reshuffles

 Jokowi reshuffled his cabinet on 12 August 2015 at the Presidential Palace, replacing five ministers and the cabinet secretary.

 A second and more substantial cabinet reshuffle took place on 27 July 2016 with 13 ministers and the cabinet secretary being replaced.
+New ministers from Golkar (Party of Functional Groups) and PAN (National Mandate Party) were introduced as part of the reshuffle, showing their entry into Jokowi's coalition government after previously being in opposition.

 A third reshuffle occurred on 17 January 2018, replacing Khofifah Indar Parawansa (who resigned) with Idrus Marham and Teten Masduki with Moeldoko.